 The supported test configurations are shown in table A.4.5.3.12.1-1 below.
 The test parameters are given in Tables A.4.5.3.12.1-2 and cell-specific parameters in A.4.5.3.12.1-3 below.
 The test consists of two successive time periods, with duration of T1 and T2, respectively.
 There are three carriers, E-UTRA has one cell, NR has two cells.
 All cells have constant signal levels throughout the test.
 Before the test starts the UE is connected to Cell 1 (PCell) on E-UTRA and Cell 2 (PSCell) on NR but is not aware of Cell 3 (SCell) on NR.
 The UE is monitoring the PCell and PSCell.
 The UE shall be continuously scheduled in the PCell and PSCell throughout the whole test.

 At the beginning of T1 the UE receives an RRC message by which the SCell (Cell 3) becomes added.
-The configuration for the SCell (Cell 3) is not provided with SSB configuration (absoluteFrequencySSB) in the SCell FrequencyInfoDL nor SMTC configuration for the SCell and PSCell (Cell 2) is indicated as reference cell by higherlayer parameter [SSB-less-Referencecell].
-Cell 3 is configured with TRS as shown in table A.4.5.3.12.1-2.
+The configuration for the SCell (Cell 3) is not provided with SSB configuration (absoluteFrequencySSB) in the SCell FrequencyInfoDL nor SMTC configuration for the SCell and PSCell (Cell 2) is indicated as reference cell by higherlayer parameter referenceCell-r18.
+Cell 3 is configured with aperiodic-TRS as shown in table A.4.5.3.12.1-3.
 The RS(s) of the Cell 3 is QCL-TypeA with TRS(s) of the Cell 3, and the TRS(s) of the Cell 3 is QCL-TypeC with SSB(s) of Cell 2.

 The test equipment sends a MAC message for activation of the SCell and triggering the aperiodic CSI-RS for fast SCell activation.
 The point in time at which the MAC message is received at the UE antenna connector, in a slot # denoted m, defines the start of time period T2.